junku-dev/waidoban/readme.md

 sudo apt install qpdf
 ```

+ghostscript - postscript language and pdf file interpreter used to compress and optimize pdfs

+qpdf - program and C++ library for manipulating and transforming pdf files.

 ### optional install script
 #### init.sh

-included will be an 'init.sh' bash script which can be used to install all dependencies.
+Included will be an 'init.sh' bash script which can be used to install all dependencies.
 The script will check if you have already created a virtual env for python and install python dependencies as well as ghostscript and qpdf.
 It will make also make 'run.sh' executable.
+Do so at your own risk, it might be better for your use case do install everything manually.

 init.sh needs to be executable.